 Traveling by bus to and from DC is easy.
 Choose from an array of options, including Megabus.com, Battle’

 If you’ve chosen to drive to the District with your own wheels, SpotHero and ParkWhiz are good apps to use in order to find a parking spot that suits you.
 Many hotels also offer parking options, so check with yours when securing your reservation.

-Double Exposure has partnered with a number of nearby hotels to offer our guests discounted rooms during the event — Oct.
-19 – 22, 2017.
+Double Exposure has partnered with a number of nearby hotels to offer our guests discounted rooms during the event — details to be released soon.

 Hotel rates and discount deadlines vary by location.
 We recommend booking your hotel early, as other large conferences in town are creating heavy demand for accommodations.

 The festival’s long-standing hospitality headquarters, built in 1839, The Hotel Monaco occupies the former General Post Office and is a national landmark building.
 The hotel offers free wifi, fitness center, and the Dirty Habit bar, the location for DX Happy Hours.
 To book here through the festival’s rooming block (while supplies last) please get in touch with us at firstname.lastname@example.org.

 Located on the same block as our symposium venues, the Courtyard by Marriott is literally steps from the festival.
 The hotel offers free wifi, fitness center, pool, Bistro Bar for breakfast, and Gordon Biersch Brewery Restaurant for lunch and dinner options.

 Book now at DX Group Rate ($309 per night).
 Deadline to book is August 17th.